taffybar/taffybar/doc/run.md

-So graphical applications using `gdk-pixbuf` on NixOS need to have the environment variable `GDK_PIXBUF_MODULE_FILE` set according to the system configuration. _and_ available in the process execution environment _before_ they are started.
+So graphical applications using `gdk-pixbuf` on NixOS need to have the environment variable `GDK_PIXBUF_MODULE_FILE` set according to the system configuration, _and_ available in the process execution environment _before_ they are started.

 Applications started from within `gnome-session`, being child